NottingHack/rules/index.rst

     Whilst in the Hackspace you must abide by all applicable UK laws and legislation.
 7. Storage in the Hackspace
     Remember that the **Hackspace has limited storage space**.
 We have designated storage space for **consumables, resources** and **members’ storage**.
-8. Donating to Nottingham Hackspace
+8. Donating Items to Nottingham Hackspace
     **Consider the benefit to the Nottingham Hackspace** when making a donation.
 Do this by posting your items and offers in the appropriate channel on Discord.
 Is there a general consensus from the members about its use or usefulness?

 Appendices